ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/why-are-watches-always-photographed-at-1010.md

 ⌚️

-[nytimes]: http://www.nytimes.com/2008/11/28/business/media/28adco.html "NYT piece about why watches are always photographed at the same time"
+[1]: http://www.nytimes.com/2008/11/28/business/media/28adco.html "NYT piece about why watches are always photographed at the same time"